 Put your machine on a flat, stable surface that is free of vibration and shocks, such as a desk.
-Put the machine near a telephone wall jack and a standard AC power outlet.
-Choose a location where the temperature remains between 50° F and 95° F (10° C and 35° C).
+Put the machine near a telephone socket and a standard grounded electrical socket.
+Choose a location where the temperature remains between 10° C and 35° C.